SamTseng/CCR_Cluster/README.md

    $ pip install flask
 ```

-## Run the clustering Web server:
+## 2. Run the clustering Web server under Linux:
 1. Under the command line, run:
 ```
-   $ nohup python ccr_cluster_1.1.py &
+   $ nohup python ccr_cluster_1.2.py &
 ```
-The above command would run the ccr_cluster_1.1.py as a Web server
+The above command would run the ccr_cluster_1.2.py as a Web server
 (at port 5000) in the background process.
 You may then run:
 ```
    $ ps
 ```
 to see if it is running.

-2. ccr_cluster_1.1.py now is waiting for a client (browser) to
+2. ccr_cluster_1.2.py now is waiting for a client (browser) to
    feed in the input file and number of topics.

    So, in a browser, enter the URL (or in your PHP code, issue an URL):